In this page

 - Explore how to strengthen professional learning communities.

-- Expand the role of the Coleg Cymraeg Cenedlaethol.
+- Expand the role of and increase funding to the Coleg Cymraeg Cenedlaethol and the National Centre for Learning Welsh.

 - Address the recommendations from the Black, Asian and Minority Ethnic communities, Contributions and Cynefin in the New Curriculum Working Group.